twowannabe/multiweatherbot/README.md

 ## Contributing

-Feel free to open an issue or create a pull request if you have suggestions or improvements.
-Contributions are always welcome!
+Contributions are not allowed without explicit permission.
+Please contact the repository owner if you have suggestions or improvements.

 ## License

-This project is licensed under the MIT License.
+All rights reserved.
+This project is not open for redistribution, copying, or modification without explicit permission from the copyright holder.
 See the `LICENSE` file for more details.